mikesplain/openvas-docker/README.md

 There are now a number of OpenVAS 7 images you can choose from:
 - mikesplain/openvas_base => Just executables.
 Will download certs and NVTs at start.
-- mikesplain/openvas:full => Base + NVTs and Certs.
+- mikesplain/openvas => Base + NVTs and Certs.

-- mikesplain/openvas:latest => mikesplain/openvas:full
+Note: This was recently changed to force base updates and improve container linking.
+We are now utilizing 2 docker hub repos rather than 1.

 Simply run: